Engin-Boot/capture-behavior-of-a-visit-counter-Rajmalbasha/needs-director.md

 Scenario: Show patient visits during working days and holidays

-  Given "entryid" as sensor input and details are stored in database.
+  Given "entry id" as sensor input and details are stored in database.

-  When patient arrives an fresh "entryid" is issued in his name.
+  When patient arrives an fresh "entry id" is issued in his name.

-  On entering "entryid" is swiped at entry point.
+  On entering "entry id" is swiped at entry point.

   Count increases by 1.